Ayesh/Composer-Preload/README.md

 An array of directory paths to exclude from the `preload.php`.
 This list must be relative to the composer.json file, similar to the `paths` directive.
 The ideal use case limiting the scope of the `paths` directive.

+ - `extra.preload.extensions` : _Optional_, Default: `["php"]`

+An array of file extensions to search for.
+If not entered, it will search for all `.php` files.
+Do not enter the proceeding period (`.`) character.
+The example above is suitable for Drupal.
+For Symfony/Laravel projects, you can leave the default option `["php"]` or just not use this option so it defaults to just `.php`.

  - `extra.preload.exclude-regex` : _Optional_